CornellDataScience/info1998/final_project.md

 ### Due Dates

-Mid-semester Check-In: **TBD**
+Mid-semester Check-In: Between lecture 6 and lecture 8

-Final Submission: **TBD**
+Final Submission: **April 27th, 2022**

 ---------------------------------------------------------------------------

 ### Project Description

 The final project is worth **40%** of your grade and it is meant to be a culmination of all the knowledge and techniques you acquired during the semester.
 We will be working on it throughout the entirety of the course, with the mid-semester check-in helping to guide you along.
 It's recommended to work in a group but completing it alone is also fine this semester.
-See the [project pdf](resources/FA21/extras/Project.pdf) for more details on the exact requirements.
+See the [project pdf](resources/Project_SP22.pdf) for more details on the exact requirements.